Payment of sectional title trustees

 This article is published under the Creative Commons Attribution license.

-ALSO READ: Resolutions are required to authorise Trustee actions
+Resolutions are required to authorise trustee actions

-YOU MAY BE INTERESTED IN: Sectional title funds – why a cheque account simply won’t do
+Sectional title funds – why a cheque account simply won’t do